tirthGajjar/tirthGajjar/README.md

 ### Hi there 👋
 ----
 I'm Tirth, a full-stack developer from the green-city 🌳🌳🌳 [Gandhinagar, India](https://en.wikipedia.org/wiki/Gandhinagar).
-I'm current working with 🏢 [@RAx Labs Inc.](https://github.com/orgs/Rygbee) as a Product Architect ⚙.
+I'm current working with as a tech consultant and developer with multiple clients.

 <img align="left" width="24" height="24" src="https://img.icons8.com/fluent/48/000000/goal.png"/>I thrive to build great software products and engineering teams from ground up and have successfully done so, over the period of last 3 years.